-Just before they enter, Bernard calls Helmholtz, and learns to his horror and astonishment that the Director actually is planning to transfer him to Iceland.
+Just before they enter, Bernard calls Helmholtz, and to his horror and astonishment, he learns that the Director actually is planning to transfer him to Iceland.
 Now Bernard realizes he only enjoyed facing the Director's threat because he didn't think it would be carried out.
 Lenina convinces him to take soma.
 Though he’d resisted earlier, he finally relents, and soon his worries melt away.
 The helicopter delivers them to a rest-house in the valley of Malpais.

 Bernard comes to an uncomfortable realization about his own cowardice.
 Most World State members never face such realizations, because they seldom think critically about anything, and if they do, they just take soma to escape reality.
 This time, Bernard indulges in a rare escape from his thoughts, just as he and Lenina are about to enter an atmosphere that’s relatively free from World State influence.